Confident Potty Training: A Gentle, Proven Path to Independence

 Prepare for Setbacks – Plan for moments when your child may regress, resist, or hesitate, using patience and reassurance to support them.

-Use Cloth Diapers – Cloth diapers allow children to feel the wetness more acutely, motivating them to transition to potty use faster.
+Use Cloth Diapers – Cloth diapers allow children to feel wetness more acutely, motivating them to transition to potty use more quickly.

 Potty Tips for Busy Parents